5uhani/FoodieVerse/README.md

 # Frontend-Dev-Online-Meal
-An online food delivery website using html and css.
+An online food delivery static website using html and css.